-The Department of Homeland Security (DHS) Office of Emergency Communications (OEC) collaborates with the public and private sectors to ensure the national security and emergency preparedness (NS/EP) communications community has access to priority telecommunications and restoration services to communicate under all circumstances.
+The Department of Homeland Security (DHS) Office of Emergency Communications (OEC) collaborates with the public and private sectors to ensure the public safety and national security and emergency preparedness (NS/EP) communications community has access to priority telecommunications and restoration services to communicate under all circumstances.
 The office manages the Government Emergency Telecommunications Service (GETS), Wireless Priority Services (WPS), Telecommunications Service Priority (TSP), and Next Generation Network Priority Service (NGN-PS) programs.
 OEC works to ensure that all DHS programs continue to support NS/EP communications and that the directives and policies governing these programs are followed.

 This priority service enables users to have end-to-end priority on the landline network, historically offering users more than a 95 percentile call completion rate during periods of network congestion.
 DHS currently offers this service to over 310,000 users.
 For more information about GETS, visit the GETS program page.